TuringLang/AdvancedHMC.jl/README.md

 - The initial point is given by `θ`.
 - The adaptor is set by `adaptor`, for which the default is no adaptation.
     - It will perform `n_adapts` steps of adaptation, for which the default is the minimum of `1_000` and 10% of `n_samples`.
-- `drop_warmup` controls to drop the samples during adaptation phase or not.
+- `drop_warmup` specifies whether to drop samples.
 - `verbose` controls the verbosity.
 - `progress` controls whether to show the progress meter or not.